4rturF/Data_Randomizer/README.md

 KNOWN ISSUES:
 - Constatnly changing class names at carrefour.pl
-- Issue with scraping one page of products
+- Issue with scraping one page of products [Price of the product is separated by space] [Solved]